Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 Living in Siem Reap as a Digital Nomad

-Siem Reap is arguably Cambodia’s international front door, situated just a few miles away from the famous Angkor Wat temple complex.
+Siem Reap is arguably Cambodia’s international front door, situated just a few miles away from visiting the famous Angkor Wat temple complex.
 This attention has given Siem Reap an undeniable economic and cultural boost, making it a popular destination for digital nomads living in Cambodia.
-Not only do you have one of the most coveted archaeological sites in the world on your doorstep, but you also have the fallout that comes with it – and in this case, it is mostly positive.
+Not only do you have one of the most coveted archaeological sites in the world on your doorstep, but you also have the hangover that comes after exploring it – and in this case, it is mostly positive.

 Drawing in tourists, Siem Reap is a continuous beehive of activity and life, from daytime wandering to a booming nightlife of bars, clubs and general feel-good times in the city.
 Siem Reap is arguably one of the better places to settle as a digital nomad living in Cambodia.